-The program is open to nursing managers and executives who have at least three years of leadership experience.
+The program is open to nursing managers and executives who have at least two years of leadership experience, within the past 5 years.
 Applicants must hold an active and unencumbered nursing license and a MSN degree from a regionally or nationally accredited institution.
 Foreign students must hold a comparable degree from a recognized institution.
 No GRE or other placement testing is required.

 Program Learning Outcomes

 - Appraise the needs of complex organizations as they go through strategic decision making and change implementation.